Add Tribune As Your Trusted Source

 Advertisement

-The couple had canvassed for their son Saurabh, who was contesting the Katihar assembly seat on a ticket of Vikassheel Insan Party, against sitting BJP MLA and former Deputy CM Tarkishor Prasad.
+Sharma had also shot off similar letters to MLC Ashok Kumar Agrawal and his wife Usha Agrawal, the mayor of Katihar, both of whom had canvassed for their son Saurabh, who was contesting the Katihar Assembly seat on a ticket of Vikassheel Insan Party, against sitting BJP MLA and former Deputy CM Tarkishor Prasad.

 Advertisement

-He failed to retain his Ara Lok Sabha seat for a third consecutive term in the Lok Sabha polls last year, Singh has also been critical of the "deal" struck by the state government with the Adani Group for setting up a power plant in Bhagalpur.
+Singh, who failed to retain his Ara Lok Sabha seat for a third consecutive term in last year’s general election, has also expressed dissent over the state government’s deal with Adani Group for setting up a power plant in Bhagalpur.
+PTI

 Advertisement